elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 end
 #=> {:sigil_m, [], [{:<<>>, [], ["foo"]}, 'abc']}
 ```

-If the sigil letter is lowercase interpolation is supported and its contents may be dynamic.
+If the sigil letter is in uppercase, no interpolation is allowed in the sigil, otherwise its contents may be dynamic.
 Compare the quotes below for more information:

 ```elixir
 quote do